github/docs/content/copilot/configuring-github-copilot/configuring-github-copilot-in-your-environment.md

 </application>
 ```

-You can also add a configuration to make the `languageAllowList` readonly in the IDE's settings.
+You can also add a configuration to make the `languageAllowList` read only in the IDE's settings.
 This will prevent you from changing the language settings in the IDE.
 For example:

 ```xml copy
 <application>